ObamaCare Medicaid Expansion

 ObamaCare Medicaid Expansion Opt-Out: The Medicaid Gap

-Since states have the right to opt-out of Medicaid for it’s poorest without losing any federal funding many potentially eligible Americans are left in “the Medicaid gap”.
-The gap refers to those who don’t qualify for Medicaid and don’t make enough to qualify for marketplace subsides either.
+Since states have the right to opt-out of expanding Medicaid without losing any federal funding, many potentially eligible Americans are left in “the Medicaid gap.”
+The gap refers to those who don’t qualify for Medicaid and don’t make enough to qualify for Marketplace Subsidies either.

-ObamaCare Medicaid reform was meant to cover over 20 million Americans through Medicaid now up to 5.7 million are estimated to go without health insurance due to states rejecting expansion alone.
+ObamaCare Medicaid reform was meant to cover over 20 million Americans through Medicaid.
+Now up to 5.7 million are estimated to go without health insurance solely due to states rejecting expansion.